 Burn Those Calories

 Perhaps the most obvious reason to pursue snowshoeing as a new winter hobby is just how effective it is at burning calories.
 Walking on a flat trail for an hour will burn about 369 calories.
-Snowshoeing at a similar pace across flat, packed snow like you might find on a park trail will burn about 450 calories.
+Calories burned snowshoeing at a similar pace across flat, packed snow like you might find on a park trail are about 450.
 For more seasoned snowshoers, these results increase dramatically as speed and difficulty of the terrain increases.
 A hilly trail with powdery snow (using poles) can actually help burn over 800 calories per hour.
 Whether you’re trying to keep up your endurance over the winter or just stay fit, adding snowshoeing to your exercise schedule is a great way to stay in shape when it’s cold outside.

 Low Impact Muscle-Building

 Snow acts as a cushion to spare your knees.

 If you’re looking for a solid way to workout your quads, hamstrings, and calf muscles, then snowshoeing absolutely should be on your fitness schedule.
 When you add in the use of poles, you’re also going to work your arms, your back, and your shoulders.
 For those who have knee problems, keep in mind that the snow functions as a cushion that makes snowshoeing a low impact activity.
 It’s actually great not just for fitness enthusiasts, but for kids and the elderly as well.